 Customer Service and Support

-Practical advice: Move toward roles that involve training and supervising AI agents, handling the escalations that agents can’t, or managing ongoing customer relationships.
-The person who can teach an AI agent how to respond to a tricky customer scenario — and catch when the agent gets it wrong — is more valuable than the person who handles routine queries manually.
+Practical advice: move toward training and supervising agents, owning the escalations they cannot handle, and managing ongoing relationships.
+The person who can teach an agent to handle a difficult scenario, and catch it when it gets that scenario wrong, is worth considerably more than the person processing routine tickets by hand.

 Marketing and Creative Professionals

-What agents can do now: Generate content drafts at scale, analyze campaign performance data, create presentation decks, produce design variations for A/B testing, draft social media posts, write ad copy, and synthesize competitor research.
+What agents can do now: generate content drafts at scale, analyse campaign performance, build decks, produce design variations for testing, draft social posts and ad copy, and synthesise competitor research.

-What humans still do better: Brand voice — the subtle tonal consistency that makes a brand feel like a person rather than a committee.
-Creative direction: knowing which idea to pursue and which to kill.
-Emotional resonance: the difference between content that’s technically correct and content that actually moves people.
-Strategic positioning: understanding where a brand sits in the market and where it needs to go.
+What humans still do better: brand voice, the tonal consistency that makes a brand feel like a person rather than a committee.
+Creative direction, meaning knowing which idea to back and which to kill.
+Emotional resonance, the gap between technically correct and genuinely moving.
+Strategic positioning.

-Practical advice: Become the creative director who directs AI agents, not the producer who executes every deliverable by hand.
-Your taste, judgment, and understanding of brand and audience become more valuable as production costs drop toward zero.
-The marketer who can produce 50 variations of an ad with an AI agent and select the three that will actually work has a massive advantage over both the marketer who produces one ad manually and the marketer who ships all 50 without curation.
+Practical advice: become the creative director who directs agents, not the producer hand-executing every deliverable.
+Your taste and judgment appreciate in value as production costs fall toward zero.
+The marketer who generates 50 ad variations and picks the three that will land beats both the one who hand-made a single ad and the one who shipped all 50 without curating.

 Middle Managers

-Practical advice: This is, frankly, the most vulnerable category.
-If your primary value is aggregating information from your team and relaying it to senior leadership, that function is being automated.
-Shift toward coaching, relationship management, and the kind of cross-functional coordination that requires human trust.
-Or move into the emerging “agent manager” role (see below), where your understanding of business processes makes you the natural person to oversee AI agents doing the work your team used to do.
+Practical advice: this is, frankly, the most exposed category in the article.
+If your primary value is aggregating information from your team and relaying it upward, that function is being automated in front of you.
+Shift into coaching and relationship management, or move into the agent manager role described below, where your grasp of the business process is exactly the qualification.

 Entry-Level and Early-Career Workers

-The paradox: AI eliminates the routine tasks that were traditionally how juniors learned the job.
-A first-year analyst who used to spend months manually building financial models — and in the process, learned how those models work — can now generate the model in minutes with an AI agent.
-The work gets done faster, but the learning doesn’t happen.
-Organizations are gaining short-term efficiency while potentially undermining their long-term talent pipeline.
+The paradox: agents eliminate exactly the routine tasks that used to be how juniors learned the job.
+A first-year analyst who once spent months hand-building financial models, and learned how models work in the process, now generates one in minutes.
+The work gets done.
+The learning does not.
+Organizations are buying short-term efficiency with their own talent pipeline.

 Freelancers and Independent Workers

-The double-edged sword: Freelancers can multiply their output with agents — one person genuinely doing the work of two or three — or be replaced by clients who use agents directly.
-A company that previously hired a freelance writer for $500 articles might now use an AI agent to produce drafts and hire an editor for $150 to polish them.
-Or skip the freelancer entirely.
+The double edge: freelancers can multiply their output with agents, genuinely doing the work of two or three people, or be cut out entirely by clients who use agents directly.
+A company that used to pay a freelance writer $500 an article can now generate drafts itself and pay an editor $150 to fix them.
+Or skip the freelancer altogether.

-The shift: From selling hours or deliverables to selling judgment, quality control, and domain expertise.
-The freelance graphic designer who delivers 20 logo options generated by an AI agent, along with a clear rationale for the top three, is offering a different (and potentially more valuable) service than one who hand-crafts a single option.
+The shift: from selling hours and deliverables to selling judgment, quality control and domain expertise.
+The designer who delivers 20 agent-generated logo options plus a clear rationale for the top three is selling something different, and arguably more valuable, than the one who hand-crafts a single option.

-Practical advice: Use AI agents to increase both your output and your quality.
-Position yourself as the human who ensures AI output meets professional standards — because right now, most AI output doesn’t meet professional standards without human oversight.
-Price your work based on the value of the outcome, not the hours spent.
-And invest time in understanding your clients’ businesses deeply enough that an AI agent without that context can’t replace you.
+Practical advice: use agents to raise both output and quality, then position yourself as the human who guarantees the result meets a professional standard, because most raw AI output still does not.
+Price on the value of the outcome rather than hours spent.
+And understand your clients’ businesses deeply enough that an agent without that context cannot replace you.

 The New Job: AI Agent Manager

-Who’s best positioned: Project managers, team leads, operations specialists, quality analysts — anyone who already manages processes and people.
-The HBR article explicitly notes that domain expertise matters more than AI expertise for this role.
-The best agent managers will come from roles where they already understand the business process being automated.
+Who is best positioned: project managers, team leads, operations specialists and quality analysts, anyone who already manages a process.
+HBR is explicit that domain expertise matters more than AI expertise here.
+The best agent managers will come from the roles that already understand the process being automated, which is precisely why exposed middle managers should be reading this section twice.

-The analogy: “Social media manager” didn’t exist in 2005.
-By 2015, it was a standard title at every mid-sized company and above.
-“AI agent manager” is on a similar trajectory, though the timeline is compressed.
-We’re somewhere around the 2008-2009 equivalent for social media — early adopters are hiring for it; the mainstream is about to follow.
+The analogy: “social media manager” did not exist in 2005.
+By 2015 it was standard at every mid-sized company.
+Agent manager is on the same curve, compressed.
+We are somewhere around the 2008 equivalent, where early adopters are hiring and the mainstream is about to.

 The AI Burnout Problem Nobody Is Talking About